 Highland cattle are one of the oldest breeds in the world, originating from Scotland as far back as the 6th century.
 The extremely harsh conditions of the rugged, remote Scottish Highlands created a process of natural selection, where only the fittest and most adaptable animals survived to carry on the breed.
 The collective name for a group of Highland cattle is known as a ‘fold’ – named after the open shelters they can be kept in over winter.

-We had two silver heifers born this year!
+We had two silver heifers born in 2024

 Joan and Mary Cox in Los Banos, California ca. 1985